 Naturally, a safety calendar is an ideal place to showcase all of your upcoming safety training initiatives.
 Safety training should be planned ahead of time and outlining it in the calendar is beneficial for all parties.
 Some training, like first-aid, will expire after a period of time, so it’s important to have the recertification scheduled before the certificate expiry.

 Another thing that should be documented in the calendar is preventive maintenance.
 All too often, only one person is responsible for scheduling and keeping track of preventive maintenance.
-This works well until that person is no longer around to carry this out.
-By documenting this on the calendar, people will come to know that HVAC maintenance occurs every April.
-It’s also good practice so that they’ll know in advance what’s going on in case they see temporary contract workers on-site.
+This works well until that person is no longer around to carry out these tasks.
+By documenting this on the calendar, people will come to know things like HVAC maintenance occurs every April.
+It’s also a good heads-up in case they see temporary contract workers on-site.

-If possible, it’s useful to note when important people will be in the office, whether it’s a plant tour or higher-level management is in the office.
+Further to that point, it’s useful to note when outside people will be in the office, whether it’s a plant tour or higher-level management is in the office.
 That way, employees can prepare themselves ahead of time by wearing the right clothing, being ready for any meetings or interaction with the visitors, or parking in an alternate location if required.

 Here are a few great 24/7 safety tips to get you started: